MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-calculating-work-in-process-for-a-job.md

 |**Total**|Defines the range or group of tasks that are included in the WIP and recognition calculation.
 Within the group, any job task with **Job Task Type** set to **Posting** will be included in the WIP Total, unless its **WIP-Total** field is set to **Excluded**.|
 |**Excluded**|Applies only to a task with **Job Task Type** of **Posting**.
 The task is not included when WIP and recognition are calculated.|

- In the following walkthrough, Tricia applies the Cost Value method, her company standard, to calculate WIP.
-She specifies what part of the job will be included in the WIP calculation by assigning WIP-Total values to various job task lines.
+ In the following walkthrough, Tricia applies the Cost Value method, their company standard, to calculate WIP.
+Tricia specifies what part of the job will be included in the WIP calculation by assigning WIP-Total values to various job task lines.

 ### To calculate WIP